lfrhh/lfrhh.github.io/README.md

 **Thank you for your interest in Sayuri!
 We are here to make your Discord experience even better.**
 =======
 > **I am a Brazilian multifunctional bot, I present several commands to help and entertain you.
-I have commands for: `Economy, Moderation, Utilities, Social, among others.`**
+I have commands for: `Moderation, Utilities, Social, among others.`**

 > _You can change her language from Portuguese to English using /language_
 > _See her commands using or /help_